annika4mosner15-arch/Horace-Englossed/tutorial/JS_TUTORIAL.md

 # Horace Englossed – Detailed JavaScript Code Tutorial

-This guide walks through every part of `app.js`, including variable roles, function logic, data flow, and DOM manipulation.
-Use it to review what the code does or to clarify your answers in discussion.

----

 ## 1. **Overview: What does `app.js` do?**

-- Loads file and image information from the project’s GitHub repository using the GitHub REST API.
+- Loads file information from the project’s GitHub repository using the GitHub REST API.
 - Dynamically builds the split-screen interface: poem on the left, right side switched between the TEI XML or manuscript images.
 - Adds interactive buttons for toggling glosses/metamarks, and revealing/hiding TEI or manuscript.
 - Handles loading, parsing, and rendering the TEI-XML, including glosses and metamarks.